Guidance for managing the editorial team and the dev guide.

 9.3 Onboarding a new editor

-• Invite editors to the rOpenSci GitHub organization as member, as a member of the editors team and the data-pkg-editors or stats-board sub-team, as appropriate.
-This will give them appropriate permissions and allow them to get team-specific notifications.
+Invite them to the rOpenSci GitHub organization as member, as a member of the

-• Editors need access to the private editors channel in rOpenSci Slack workspace (and to the Slack workspace in general if they didn’t previously, in that case ask rOpenSci community manager).
+Invite them to the private “editors-only” channel in rOpenSci’s Slack workspace (and to the Slack workspace in general if they’re not yet there).

-• Post a welcome message in the channel, pinging all editors.
+Once they’re in the “editors-only” channel, post a welcome message pinging all editors.

 9.4 Offboarding an editor